 Do you see yourself living in that area for several years?

-If you answered yes, it may be worth investing into a mortgage.
+If you answered yes, it may be worth investing in a mortgage.

-However, you should break your finances year by year to see if living in a home for a certain amount of years will break even with your initial costs.
+However, you should budget your finances every year to see if living in a home for a certain amount of time will be worth your initial investment.

 Will I qualify for a good deal on a mortgage?